 Energy efficiency ratings are most often associated with electrical appliances. such as fridges.
-Ratings of A-E which indicates how energy efficient an appliance and also how environmentally friendly and cost effective it is.
+Ratings of A-E indicate how energy efficient an appliance is and also how environmentally friendly and cost-effective it is.
 These ratings are not isolated to household electrical items and can be used for other aspects of the home.
 When renting there is often an energy rating applied to the property which takes into account any alterations that have been made, such as attic insulation and double glazing.

-Having a home double glazed is not a one size fits all ticket to energy efficiency.
-It well known that windows have their own energy efficiency rating.
-Double glazing can have a rating of anywhere between A and E. Only A to C being considered good practice by the Energy Saving Trust.
+Having a double glazed home is not a one size fits all ticket to energy efficiency.
+It is well known that windows have their own energy efficiency rating.
+Double glazing can have a rating of anywhere between A and E. Only A to C is considered good practise by the Energy Saving Trust.
 When shopping for replacement windows pay attention to the ratings of the windows.
 Try and get windows that have an A rating to ensure the best energy efficiency.

-In the current economic climate it is important for most households to find ways to save money.
-Cost of gas, electric and oil continues to rise year on year.
-Annual fuel bills have sky rocketed over the past few years.
+In the current economic climate, it is important for most households to find ways to save money.
+The cost of gas, electricity and oil continues to rise year on year.
+Annual fuel bills have skyrocketed over the past few years.
 By making some alterations to ensure that efficiency is at a premium, energy bills can be reduced by a substantial amount.
 Up to 30% of a home’s heat is lost through single glazed windows.
 Installing good quality double glazing is the easiest way to minimize this loss.
-Taking time to ensure the energy rating of any upvc windows installed is as high as possible, and investing in your home, can mean the difference in saving of a several thousand pounds over the life of the windows.
+Taking time to ensure the energy rating of any uPVC windows installed is as high as possible, and investing in your home, can mean the difference in saving of several thousand pounds over the life of the windows.

-Energy efficient windows are not only good for the bank balance but also help with environmental issues.
+Energy-efficient windows are not only good for the bank balance but also help with environmental issues.
 When heat escapes from a property it does so in the form of CO2, which gets trapped in the ozone and is said to be a major factor in global warming.
-An E rated window will prevent 24 tonnes of CO2 entering the atmosphere over a 35 year period, whereas an A rated window will save 60 tonnes.
+An E rated window will prevent 24 tonnes of CO2 from entering the atmosphere over a 35 year period, whereas an A-rated window will save 60 tonnes.